CountESS-Project/CountESS/docs/included-plugins/index.md

 | `1` | `3` | `5` | `0` |
 | `2` | `6` | `0` | `8` |
 | `3` | `0` | `0` | `19` |

+## Bioinformatics

+### FASTQ Load

+Read one (or more) [FASTQ](https://maq.sourceforge.net/fastq.shtml) files, optionally gzipped.
+Returns a datatable with columns:

+sequence
+: the sequence, as a DNA or RNA string of A, C, G, T.

+header
+: the header string from the FASTQ read (the line starting with `@`)

+A minimum average quality filter can be applied.

+If "Group by sequence?" is selected, an additional column "count" is added and the sequences are grouped.
+The header is reduced to the common prefix of all headers in the FASTQ file.

+### Mutagenize

+Takes a sequence in configuration and returns all possible mutations of that sequence of various types.
+Only one kind is applied at a time.

+#### Parameters

+All Single Mutations?
+: Include all SNVs of the sequence

+All Single Deletes?
+: Include all single base deletions of the sequence

+All Triple Deletes?
+: Include all triple base deletions, eg: aligned deletions, of the sequence

+All Single Inserts?
+: Include all single base insertions of the sequence

+All Triple Inserts?
+: Include all triple base insertions, eg: aligned insertions, of the sequence

+Remove Duplicates?
+: Deletions and Insertions into the sequence can end up with the same sequence from multiple operations, for example inserting `A` into `CAAT` can produce `CAAAT` in three different ways, and single deletions can produce `CAT` in two different ways.
+If "Remove Dupliates" is selected, duplicates are removed but an additional column "count" is added to indicate how many ways this sequence can have been produced.

 ### Variant Caller